EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder: Experiments

-Table \ref{t_fewshot_main} shows the comparison experiments on "$K$-way $N$-shot" few-shot learning.
-The proposed method achieves better accuracy than the state-of-the-art 3D pretrained methods.
-This observation shows that the 2D frozen CLIP model shows effective representation learning in the challenging few-shot learning setting.
-Moreover, the accuracy of our frozen CLIP model (without any further pretraining) achieves $\textgreater 90\%$ in the challenging few-shot learning setting, which also shows the effectiveness of frozen 2D CLIP model in point cloud tasks.
+\textbf{Few-shot learning.} One important advantage of pre-trained models is that fewer training samples are required in downstream tasks.
+This is usually evaluated by the few-shot learning task.
+To evaluate the few-shot learning ability, we follow MaskPoint \cite{pang2022masked} to conduct experiments with the setting of "$K$-way $N$-shot", \emph{i.e.}, \textit{5way-10shot, 5way-20shot,10way-10shot and 10way-20shot}.

-Table \ref{tab:16shot} shows the comparison experiments on the 16-shot classification task.
-Our method achieves the best accuracy compared to the recent existing state-of-the-art few-shot learning methods.
-These few-shot learning experiments show that the 2D frozen CLIP model works well on limited training samples in the 3D point cloud classification task.
+Table \ref{t_fewshot_main} summarizes the comparison experiments on "$K$-way $N$-shot" few-shot learning.
+Our EPCL obtains more accurate classification results than the state-of-the-art 3D pre-training methods.
+This observation shows that the frozen CLIP transformer is an effective representation learning encoder in the challenging few-shot learning setting.